LaganYT/LRCLIB-Frontend/README.md

    - Copy the URL from Musixmatch and paste it to extract lyrics
    - The system will extract both regular and synced lyrics from the URL
 7. **Publish Workflow**: Once you accept lyrics, you'll be redirected to the publish page with all data pre-filled
-8. No API keys required - the service uses multiple packages (@mjba/lyrics and lyrics-finder) for maximum coverage and reliability.
+8. No API keys required - the service uses @mjba/lyrics for reliable lyrics fetching.

 ### Publish Lyrics
 1. Navigate to `/publish`.